 It is important to note that not all administrators permit these Roth IRA strategies within their solo 401(k) plans.
 However, Advanta IRA does allow them.
 Below are the basics on how the Roth and mega Roth components work in our solo 401(k)s.

-- The Roth 401(k) component in a solo-k allows employees to make post-tax contributions, just like with a Roth IRA.
+First, the Roth 401(k) component in a solo-k allows employees to make post-tax contributions, just like with a Roth IRA.
 And, just like a Roth IRA, the earnings of these contributions grow tax free and are not taxed in retirement when you take distributions.
 Additionally, this Roth component in your solo 401(k) allows you to convert employer contributions to a Roth designation in the plan.
 Often, 401(k) plans with this feature are called Roth 401(k)s.

 - There are no income limits to make Roth contributions to your Advanta IRA 401(k) like there are for a Roth IRA.